-F. Demonstration of Compliance for BAT

-1. Unit Processes with Leak Collection and Removal

-- a) Performance Criteria Kennecott shall operate the facilities listed in Table 1A in accordance with the performance criteria noted therein.
-All instances where a performance criteria is exceeded shall be reported in the semi-annual ground water monitoring report. - b) Response to a Leak Upon determination that maximum water levels or leakage rates specified in the performance criteria from Table 1A Column 4 have been exceeded, Kennecott shall immediately:
+- a) For this permit, Kennecott is no longer required by the Division of Water Quality to characterize the fluids utilized in the smelter processes for the unit process sites listed on Table 2. - b) Kennecott may continue to monitor the operational monitoring sumps and ponds on an as-needed basis. - F. Demonstration of Compliance for BAT - 1.
+Unit Processes with Leak Collection and Removal - a) Performance Criteria Kennecott shall operate the facilities listed in Table 1A in accordance with the performance criteria noted therein.
+All instances where a performance criteria is exceeded shall be reported in the semi-annual ground water monitoring report. - b) Response to a Valid Leak Alarm A valid leak alarm is defined as a condition where the leak collection system exceeds the performance criteria outlined in Table 1A Column 4.
+Upon determination that performance criteria from Table 1A Column 4 have been exceeded, Kennecott shall immediately:

 Remove fluid from the affected leak collection system to a level below the allowable maximum fluid level specified in Table 1A and determine the leakage rate entering the leak collection system.
-If the cause of the high level alarm or leakage rate can be repaired within 24 hours of detection of the alarm condition, Kennecott is not obligated to undertake items i through iv of Part I Section F
+If the cause of the high level or leakage rate can be repaired within 24 hours of detection of the alarm condition, Kennecott is not obligated to undertake items i through iv of Part I Section F 1.b.
+Note: This does not imply that there is a leak to the environment, but that there is a leak in the primary liner being captured by the secondary liner (leak collection system).
+If the cause of the high level or leakage rate cannot be repaired within 24 hours of detection of the alarm condition, Kennecott shall undertake the following actions:

-- 1.b.
-If the cause of the high level alarm or leakage rate cannot be repaired within 24 hours of detection of the alarm condition, Kennecott shall undertake the following actions: - i) Sample the effluent from the collection system for water quality field and lab constituents noted in Part I Section E 1(f) and submit the analytical results the next semi-annual monitoring report. - ii) Notify the Director in writing within 5 days that a performance criteria has been exceeded and what the measured leakage rate in the affected leak collection system is. - iii) If the leakage rate is in excess of the maximum rate specified in Table 1A.
+- Sample the effluent from the collection system for water quality field and lab constituents noted in Part I Section E 1(f) and submit the analytical results the next semi-annual monitoring report. - ii) Notify the Director in writing within 5 days that a performance criteria has been exceeded and what the measured leakage rate in the affected leak collection system is. - iii) If the leakage rate is in excess of the maximum rate specified in Table 1A.
 Kennecott shall implement the approved Leak Detection and Repair plan (Appendix C). - iv) Remove fluids from any affected leak collection system on a continuous basis to maintain fluid levels less than the specified maximum in Table 1A. - c) Non-Compliance Status Failure to maintain BAT or exceeding a performance criteria specified in Table 1A Column 4 shall be a violation of permit conditions relating to best available technology.
-Kennecott may affirmatively defend against that action by demonstrating the following: - i) Kennecott has conformed with the provisions of Part I Section F 1 b of this permit. - ii) The failure of BAT was not intentional nor was it caused by Kennecott's negligence, either in action or in failure to act. - iii) Kennecott implements the Leak Detection and Repair Plan within the time frames specified by the plan. - iv) The assessment performed under the Leak Detection and Repair Plan indicates no reason to expect a release in excess of de minimus quantities to ground water has occurred.
+Kennecott may affirmatively defend against that action by demonstrating the following: - i) Kennecott has conformed with the provisions of Part I Section F 1 b of this permit. - ii) The failure of BAT was not intentional nor was it caused by Kennecott's negligence, either in action or in failure to act. - iii) Kennecott implements the Leak Detection and Repair Plan within the time frames specified by the plan. - iv) An assessment performed under the Leak Detection and